aquelemiguel/vimms-cheevos/README.md

 2. Click **Load Temporary Add-on...**
 3. Select the `manifest.json` file inside the extracted folder

-## RetroAchievements Web API key
+#### RetroAchievements Web API key

-This extension expects you have signed up for a RetroAchievements account as you'll need to provide your username and personal Web API key.
-This is because RA's API is designed around per-user keys and there's rate limiting enabled.
+This extension expects you have signed up for a RetroAchievements account as you'll need to provide your username and personal Web API key, because RA's API is designed around per-user keys and there's rate limiting in place.
 Read more about [API access](https://api-docs.retroachievements.org/#api-access) in the RA API docs.

-Your key is stored in your machine's local storage area (and not in the `localStorage` Window interface), so your key is not vulnerable to XSS attacks.
+Your key is safely stored in your machine's [local storage area](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/local).
 Your key is never sent anywhere except to RetroAchievements.

 ## Usage